yanbo92/codex-terminal-intellij-plugin/README.md

 ### ❓ FAQ

-**Q: "claude not detected" error**
+**Q: "codex not detected" error**
-A: Make sure `claude` CLI is installed and in your PATH.
-You can install it from [Claude Code documentation](https://docs.claude.com/docs/claude-code).
+A: Make sure `codex` CLI is installed and in your PATH.
+You can install it from [Codex Code documentation](https://docs.codex.com/docs/codex-code).
 Restart the IDE after installation.

 **Q: First-time authentication prompts**
-A: Follow the interactive prompts in the terminal window to authenticate with your Anthropic account.
+A: Follow the interactive prompts in the terminal window to authenticate with your account.

 **Q: Does this work with other JetBrains IDEs?**
 A: Yes!
 Works with PyCharm, WebStorm, PhpStorm, and all IntelliJ-based IDEs.